Cray-HPE/docs-csm/operations/iuf/IUF.md

 The following actions may be useful if errors are encountered when executing `iuf`.

-- Examine IUF log files as described in the [Output and Log Files](#output-and-log-files) section for information not provided on `iuf` standard output.
+- Examine IUF log files as described in the [Output and log files](#output-and-log-files) section for information not provided on `iuf` standard output.
 - Use the [Argo UI](../argo/Using_the_Argo_UI.md) to find the Argo pod that corresponds to the failed IUF operation.
 This can be done by finding the Argo workflow identifier displayed on [`iuf` standard output](#iuf-output) for the failed
   IUF operation and performing an Argo UI query with that value.
 Argo workflow identifiers can also be found by running [`iuf activity`](#activities).
 The Argo UI will provide additional log information that may help debug the issue.
 - If an error is associated with a script invoked by a product's [stage hook](#stages-and-hooks), the script can be found in the expanded product distribution file located in the media directory (`iuf -m MEDIA_DIR`).
 Examine the
   `hooks` entry in the product's `iuf-product-manifest.yaml` file in the media directory for the path to the script.
 - If the source of the error can not be determined by the previous methods, details on the underlying commands executed by an IUF stage can be found in the IUF `workflows` directory.
-The [Stages and Hooks](#stages-and-hooks) section of this document includes links to descriptions of each stage.
+The [Stages and hooks](#stages-and-hooks) section of this document includes links to descriptions of each stage.
 Each of those descriptions includes an **Execution Details** section describing how to find the appropriate code in the IUF `workflows` directory to understand the workflow and debug the issue.

-## Recovering From Failures
+## Recovering from failures

 If an error is encountered while executing `iuf run`, `iuf` will attempt to complete the current stage for the other products involved, if any.
 The following are strategies to recover from stage failures once the issue has been addressed.